WPS/egon.io/README.md

 #### Context Menu

 If you drop an icon from the palette into the canvas you will see a context menu.
 To show the connection between two icons use the arrow.
 Also you can choose the next icon you want to connect to.
 If you choose one, it will automatically be connected.

+There are some options for any activity or work object:
-Delete the chosen icon by clicking on delete.
-You can click on the wrench to change the icon.
-By using the annotation icon, you can add comments for further information.
+* bin icon: Delete the chosen icon by clicking on the bin icon
+* wrench icon: change to another the icon
+* annotation icon: to add comments for further information
+* color-palette icon: change the color of the activity/work object

 #### Naming Actors and Work Objects